overextended/overextended.github.io/docs/ox_lib/Logger/Server.md

 #### Browsing Data

 If you're unfamiliar with how to use Loki please follow an online guide or a youtube video.
-You can get quite indepth with what you can do, you can even track metrics and economic health all from logs.
+You can get quite in-depth with what you can do, you can even track metrics and economic health all from logs.